SquadcastHub/squadcasthub.github.io/pages/mydoc/salesforce_cloud.md

 ---
-title: Salesforce cloud
+title: Salesforce Cloud
 keywords:
 last_updated:
-summary: "Send ticket details to Squadcast from Salesforse cloud"
+summary: "Send ticket details to Squadcast from Salesforse Cloud"
 sidebar: mydoc_sidebar
-permalink: docs/salesforce-cloud
+permalink: docs/salesforce-Cloud
 folder: mydoc
 ---

-This document will help you integrate Salesforce cloud with Squadcast.
+This document will help you integrate Salesforce Cloud with Squadcast.

-[Salesforce cloud](https://www.salesforce.com) is the #1 CRM and leading platform for digital-first work are coming together.
+[Salesforce Cloud](https://www.salesforce.com) is the #1 CRM and leading platform for digital-first work are coming together.

-Route detailed ticket alerts from Salesforce cloud to the right users in Squadcast.
+Route detailed ticket alerts from Salesforce Cloud to the right users in Squadcast.

-## How to integrate Salesforce cloud with Squadcast
+## How to integrate Salesforce Cloud with Squadcast

-### In Squadcast: Using Salesforce cloud as an Alert Source
+### In Squadcast: Using Salesforce Cloud as an Alert Source

 **(1)** On the **Sidebar**, click on **Services**